 Though Cowling’s measurements are way out!
 The enclosure itself is much larger than he describes.
-For the most part, three-quarters of it gives the impression of it being a large oval shape, but the design and outline of the walling changes on its southeastern side and kinks inward, in an arc, to eventually meet the walling in the middle eastern section.
+For the most part, three-quarters of it give the impression of it being a large oval shape, but the design and outline of the walling changes on its southeastern side and kinks inward, in an arc, to eventually meet the walling in the middle eastern section.
 Its entire circumference measures approximately 220 yards all the way round; it is 65 yards across east-west; and about 61 yards north-south.
 The average height of the main walling is between 2-3 feet tall, and is made up of many large rocks, some of them positioned upright as standing stones, all packed together with earth and countless thousands of smaller stones.
 The walling itself is between 2-3 yards wide in many places and has two main entrances: one near the middle of the western wall and the other almost opposite to the east.
 The eastern entrance is marked by a standing stone between 3-4 feet tall.
 No gaps are visible at all on the northern curved section of the enclosure.
-On the overgrown southern edges, not all of the walling is visible and it’s much overgrown.
-It’s still very much as Cowling found it when he explored the place, with the arc of walling in this part of the enclosure difficult to make out clearly.
+On the overgrown southern edges, not all of the walling is visible and much of it is overgrown.
+On the whole it’s still very much as Cowling found it, with the arc of walling in this part of the enclosure difficult to make out clearly.
 There is also another line of walling that runs off to the east, beyond the main enclosure itself.

 The clearer, more visible western line of walling, running south of the entrance on that side, has a large singular cup-and-ring stone laid right along its axis (carving 366 in the Boughey & Vickerman survey), a short distance before the walling changes direction east-west and runs along the bottom of the slope.

-Tradition tells that the tribal people from this site were involved in the last battle with the Romans along the moorland plain here.
+Tradition tells that the tribal people from this site were involved in the last battle with the Romans along this moorland plain.

 …to be continued…